-When my husband and I were looking for our next weekend destination earlier this year, we did it the easy way: decided based on the cheapest flight we found.
+When my husband and I were recently looking for our next weekend destination, we did it the easy way: decided based on the cheapest flight we found on Skyscanner.
 The location?
 Denver, Colorado.
 But as someone who prefers the warmth of a beach destination, I was a little nervous about Denver in winter.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).